isantolin/drupal-video-ffmpeg2.6-presets/README.md

 ## Fine tuned compilation of Drupal Media Video encoder Presets ##

 ### Requeriments ###
-- FFMpeg (Compiled with all Privative Codecs).
+- FFMpeg 2.6 or 2.7 (Compiled with all Privative Codecs).
 You can test it issuing ffmpeg on command line, to get working this presets will output that configuration
 ```
 --enable-libspeex --enable-libtheora --enable-libvorbis --enable-libmp3lame --enable-libvpx --enable-libx264 --enable-libx265
 ```
 - Fedora: install ffmpeg from rpmfusion repositories
+- Debian: install ffmpeg from deb-multimedia repositories